-Bee bread has been used by humanity for its nutritional and medicinal qualities for centuries (Campos et al., 2010).
+Bee bread, also known as bee pollen, has been used by humanity for its nutritional and medicinal qualities for centuries (Campos et al., 2010).
 In essence, it is fermented pollen stored in hives that honeybees use for food.
 Ancient Egyptians used to describe bee bread as “the dust that gives life” (Bogdanov, 2017).
 The earliest accounts of its medicinal use are found in books by Arab and Jewish physicians in Islamic Spain.
+Centuries ago they documented its qualities of an extremely potent and nutritious food additive.

 Making and harvesting bee bread are extremely demanding and arduous processes, as to produce 7 grams, a single bee must work for a whole month!
 This is why, despite its numerous benefits, bee bread has been fairly unknown to the general public.
 Until now.